 In competitive fixtures, Germany holds the edge: in all, there have been nine encounters between the two sides in major international competition: Germany have won five of these (WC Quarter-Final 1970, EC 2nd qualifying phase 1972, WC Semi-Final 1990, EC Semi-Final 1996, WC 2nd Phase 2010), England two (WC Final 1966, EC 1st Phase 2000) with two draws (EC qualifying phase 1972, WC 2nd group phase 1982).

 While the basic overall head to head record between Germany and England remains just about even, their comparative records in major tournaments present a completely different picture.
-In tournament competition the Mannschaft are streets ahead: with the exception of Euro 1968 they have qualified for every edition of the World Cup and European Championship they have entered, and have never exited a tournament earlier than England with the exception of the 1966 World Cup (where they finished runner-up to England), Euro 1968 (whey they failed to qualify and England reached the last four) and Euro 2004 (where they were eliminated in the first phase and England reached the last eight).
+In tournament competition the Nationalmannschaft are streets ahead: with the exception of Euro 1968 they have qualified for every edition of the World Cup and European Championship they have entered, and have never exited a tournament earlier than England with the exception of the 1966 World Cup (where they finished runner-up to England), Euro 1968 (whey they failed to qualify and England reached the last four) and Euro 2004 (where they were eliminated in the first phase and England reached the last eight).

-Since 1934 Germany have reached the World Cup finals on every single occasion, with the exception of 1950 when the team were excluded from the competition; England meanwhile have failed to qualify on three occasions – 1974, 1978 and 1994.
+Since 1934 Germany have reached the World Cup finals on every single occasion, with the exception of 1950 when the team was excluded from the competition.
+England meanwhile have failed to qualify on three occasions – 1974, 1978 and 1994.
 Both teams’ records follow a similar pattern in qualifying for the finals of the European Championships: while Germany’s only failure to qualify was their first attempt in 1968, England have failed to make the cut three times – 1976, 1984 and 2008.

-The differences are even more stark in the European Championship: while Germany have reached the last four eight times in eleven attempts, England have managed to achieve this feat only twice, in 1968 and 1996.
+The differences are even more stark in the European Championship: while Germany have reached the last four nine times in twelve attempts, England have managed to achieve this feat only twice, in 1968 and 1996.
 Germany’s eight semi-finals have led to six appearances in the Final itself (1972, 1976, 1980, 1992, 1996, 2008) while England have never made it that far; the closest they have come was when they took Germany to a penalty shootout on home soil in 1996.
 The Nationalmannschaft have won three of the six European Championship Final matches they have played in, making them the most successful side in the history of the competition.

 FIFA World Cup Comparison Chart

-On the graph below, Germany’s three World Cup victories in 1954, 1974 and 1990 are marked A, B and C; England’s sole victory in 1966 is marked D.
+On the graph below, Germany’s four World Cup victories in 1954, 1974, 1990 and 2014 are marked A, B, C and D; England’s sole victory in 1966 is marked E.

 Key: 0 = DNQ; 2 = 1st Phase; 4 = 2nd Phase/Last 16; 5 = 2nd Phase/Last 12; 6 = Quarter-Finalist/Last 8; 8 = Semi-Finalist/Last 4; 9 = Third Place; 10 = Runner-Up; 12 = Winner.